 Emeritus Faculty.
 Adequate space for emeritus faculty will be provided when possible.

 Instructors (part-time).
 The preferred space assignment is the office of a faculty member whose teaching is being replaced.
-This option is particularly useful when the availability of office space is limited and the faculty member is off-campus on leave.
+This option is particularly useful when the availability of office space is limited, and the faculty member is off-campus on leave.
 If the part-time instructor is not temporarily replacing a faculty member on leave, then the instructor will be assigned either a shared or private office if available.

 Graduate students.
 Graduate students are expected to be housed in the laboratories of their advisors.
 Requests for common-use office space outside of the advisor’s lab are considered on a case-by-case basis and only when space is filled in the mentor’s laboratory.
-Graduate students who are accommodated in research labs and who currently are appointed as teaching assistants in the Department may be assigned common TA space in order to hold office hours outside of the research laboratory.
+Graduate students who are accommodated in research labs and who currently are appointed as teaching assistants in the Department may be assigned common TA space to hold office hours outside of the research laboratory.

 Undergraduate research students.
 Undergraduates also are expected to be housed in the laboratories of their advisors.

 Visiting faculty.
-Typically these faculty are on sabbatical leave from another institution and do not have a teaching responsibility in Biological Sciences.
+Typically, these faculty are on sabbatical leave from another institution and do not have a teaching responsibility in Biological Sciences.
 Visiting faculty will be assigned an office if vacant space exists.